xoxoaseka/PUI2017_fl1210/HW7_fl1210/README.md

 ## Assignment 1: Finish your Citibike miniproject

-I finished Citibike analysis in HW3.The suggestion made by my classmate are incorporated and discussed.
+I finished Citibike analysis in HW3.The suggestion made by my classmate is incorporated and discussed.

 Authorea article: